Xethic/miEAA-API/examples/Python/README.md

 file_contents = mieaa_api.save_enrichment_results('./results.csv')
 ```

-Alternatively, we can write the csv results to a file
+Alternatively, we can write the csv results to a file.

 ```python